ElementsProject/lightning/doc/PLUGINS.md

 has been started.
 Critical plugins that should not be stopped should set it to false.

+If a `disable` member exists, the plugin will be disabled and the contents of this member is the reason why.
+This allows plugins to disable themselves if they are not supported in this configuration.

 The `featurebits` object allows the plugin to register featurebits that should be announced in a number of places in [the protocol][bolt9].
 They can be used to signal support for custom protocol extensions to direct peers, remote nodes and in